Diabetes mellitus, more commonly known as diabetes, is known to cause numerous complications.

 On the other hand, chronic pancreatitis can actually be a risk factor for developing diabetes.

 Chronic inflammation of the pancreas can interfere with its ability to produce insulin.
 Insulin is the hormone responsible for helping regulate and lower blood sugar.
-When insulin production is decreased, blood sugars increase as a result.
+When insulin production decreases, blood sugars increase as a result.

-Having diabetes can also increase the risk of pancreatic cancer, especially if you were diagnosed after age 50 and have had diabetes for more than 5 years.
+Having diabetes can also increase the risk of pancreatic cancer, especially if your diagnosis was after age 50 and you have had diabetes for more than 5 years.
 Pancreatic cancer can also cause nausea in the later stages if it isn’t caught.

 Note: if your diabetes suddenly becomes very difficult to control, it could be a possible early sign of pancreatic cancer.
 This is why routine follow-up with your healthcare provider is crucial for the prevention of diabetes complications.

-Taking alcohol with blood-sugar-lowering medications may increase the risk of hypoglycemia (which can cause nausea), especially when consumed on an empty stomach.
+Taking alcohol with blood-sugar-lowering medications may increase the risk of hypoglycemia which can cause nausea.
+This is especially likely if you consume alcohol on an empty stomach.

-When excessive alcohol is consumed, the pancreas is stimulated to make more insulin.
+When you consume excessive alcohol, this stimulates the pancreas to make more insulin.
 This is why people taking diabetes medications must be cautious with their alcohol intake.

 Taking metformin while drinking a large amount of alcohol can not only increase the risk of hypoglycemia but also increases the risk of lactic acidosis.